neverthesameagain/neverthesameagain/README.md

 </div>

--  I’m a first year undergrad at IIT Palakkad pursuing B.Tech in Electrical Engineering, findme on Git as @neverthesameagain
+-  I’m asophomore at IIT Palakkad pursuing B.Tech in Electrical Engineering, findme on Git as @neverthesameagain

-- I’m interested in imagining and hustling
+- Constantly imagining and hustling

-- 🌱 I’m currently learning UI/UX development, NLP, ML, ReactJS
+- I am currently learning NLP, working on LLMs and have been doing sentiment analysis lately

--  For now I’m looking to collaborate on anything that has python?
+-  I am currently working on a Behaviour Simulation Challenge using NLP by Adobe.

 - 📫 find me on aryannmathur@gmail.com